solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 #### 2. Creating a Core Asset and adding it to the Collection

-We'll now create a Core Assets that's a member of the Collection we just Created.
+We'll now create a Core Asset that's a member of the Collection we just Created.

 Start by creating a new  file called `create-metaplex-core-asset.ts`.
 The setup for this will look the same as the previous file, with slightly different imports: